Quantum-Accelerators/quacc/docs/src/user/covalent.md

 Make sure you completed the ["Covalent Setup"](../install/covalent.md) section of the documentation.
 If you haven't done so already, run `covalent start` prior to starting these examples to start the Covalent server and UI.

-Additionally, you should read the Covalent [First Experiment](https://covalent.readthedocs.io/en/latest/getting_started/first_experiment/index.html) guide to get a sense of how Covalent works.
-Namely, you should understand the [Covalent Basics](https://covalent.readthedocs.io/en/latest/concepts/basics.html) of the `Electron` and `Lattice` objects, which describe individual compute tasks and workflows, respectively.
+Additionally, you should learn about the [Covalent Basics](https://covalent.readthedocs.io/en/latest/concepts/basics.html) of the `Electron` and `Lattice` objects, which describe individual compute tasks and workflows, respectively.

-In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
+In Covalent, the [`@ct.lattice`](https://covalent.readthedocs.io/en/latest/api/lattice.html#covalent.lattice) decorator indicates that the function is a workflow, and the [`@ct.electron`](https://covalent.readthedocs.io/en/latest/api/electrons.html#covalent.electron) decorator indicates that the function is a job (i.e. an individual compute task).
 If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.
 If `Electron` objects are wrapped by a `Lattice`, they will only be executed once the job is dispatched.
 Conversely, if you do not include the `@ct.lattice` decorator, all the `Electron` objects would behave as normal Python functions.

 ## Running a Simple Serial Workflow